francois2metz/steampipe-plugin-gandi/docs/tables/gandi_forward.md

 # Table: gandi_forward

-The `gandi_foward` table can be used to query information about your email forwards and you must specify which domain in the where or join clause using the `domain` column.
+The `gandi_forward` table can be used to query information about your email forwards and you must specify which domain in the where or join clause using the `domain` column.

 ## Examples

-### List formards of a domain
+### List forwards of a domain

 ```sql
 select